 Online / Offline Version

-Due to the COVID - 19 pandemic we have adjusted our delivery of Rock and Mountain courses to reduce the chance of physical contact of gear and individuals.
+Due to the COVID - 19 pandemic, we have adjusted our delivery of Rock and Mountain courses to reduce the chance of gear and individuals' physical contact.
 As well as limiting any groups of individuals outside of the pre-establish circles.

 We are excited to offer all the content covered in our normal courses in a blending online/offline format.